Skiing Gobbler's Knob

-Backcountry skiing gobbler’s knob is as good as a Thanksgiving day feast.
-The steep terrain on all aspects and accessible location offers up any kind on dish you could want, from neck deep powder, to side dish of spring corn, to sun baked mashed potatoes.
-You can feast on any kind of backcountry dish you’d like at Gobbler’s knob.
+Backcountry skiing gobbler's knob is as good as a Thanksgiving day feast.
+The steep terrain on all aspects and accessible location offers up any kind of dish you could want, from neck-deep powder to a side dish of spring corn, to sun-baked mashed potatoes.
+You can feast on any kind of backcountry dish you'd like at Gobbler's knob.

-Yeah baby!
-Gobbler’s knob is no Turkey!
+Yeah, baby!
+Gobbler's knob is no Turkey!
 All aspects are skiable.
 The SE aspect offers GREAT corn skiing late in the season.
 There is also GREAT skiing off the north side as well.
-For north aspect powder skiing drop into Alexander basin on the Millcreek Canyon side.
-Be aware Gobbler’s knob is avalanche terrain.
-Have the knowledge of backcountry travel and avalanche safety.
-Also you need to carry a beacon, shovel, probe, and visit the Utah Avalanche Center forecast page.
-Don’t be the Turkey!
+For the north aspect powder skiing drop into Alexander Basin on the Millcreek Canyon side.
+Be aware Gobbler's knob is avalanche terrain.
+Have knowledge of backcountry travel and avalanche safety.
+Also, you need to carry a beacon, shovel, and probe, and visit the Utah Avalanche Center forecast page.
+Don't be a Turkey!

 Backcountry skiing Gobbler's Knob

 Click Here: Full Photo Gallery